Last Updated on: by

 It’s because it gives me the freedom to go wherever, whenever I want.
 I’m not restricted to fixed time tables, to certain tracks.
 There is no limitation to when I need to be at a train station or a bus stop to catch my last ride.

 Now, it does seem weird for someone that lives in the city to worry about freedom when everything is so close by.
-Unfortunately, not everything is close by friend & family to start.
-I live at least 60km away from my closest family and 100 km from my best friend.
+Unfortunately, not everything is close by; Friend & family to start.
+I live at least 60km away from my closest family, and 100 km from my best friend.
 Neither of these two groups lives near a train station, so good luck getting there using public transport.
+Car ownership makes these trips easier.
 Not everything is close to the station you get off of either.
 If you have a day trip planned, more often than not, the final location isn’t conveniently located a 5 min walk from the station, unlike my apartment.

 Finally, what to do when there is something wrong with your connection?
 Trust me when I say, it happens more than you think.